ZimnyTest/Premium/README.md

 * Favourites links panel - up to 200 links to save, with YouTube preview and 3 modes of sorting (oldest firest/ newest first/ alphabetically)
 ---
 ## Hosting
-Default Synchtube Premium file, together with other separated files (that cannot be included into main code - additional themes, animated mascots, external Oekaki API), is hosted on Dropbox.
+Default Synchtube Premium file, together with other separated files (that cannot be included into main code - additional themes, animated mascots, text-to-speech Google API, external Oekaki API), is hosted on Dropbox.
 Some features use external APIs (imgur.com, giphy.com) and obviously are dependent on behaviour of those servers.
 ## Changelog
 #### v2.10 - *[2017-??-??]*
 * First release on GitHub.